Dimo26/Article_3_project_GA/README.md

 Step 2- Metagenome assembly
 Using quality checked DNA reads sequences in FASTQ format as input data, the next step is metagenome assembly using Megahit for DNA assembly.
 Megahit is a software used for more complex NGS reads.
 The purpose of this step is to merge overlapping sequences into a longer DNA sequence instead.
 The output data is assembled genomic sequences.

+## Week 16
+This week I will be focusing on the report writing the introduction and methods.
+I will also start on answering the questions for grade 4.

 ## Week 17

 Step 3- Binning